Premier Grade with Madame Roadman and Madame Sion

 *Both of us will teach Math, Reading, lecture (reading in French) and Handwriting.

-Stations: We use stations for English reading, French reading and Math.
+Stations: We use stations for English reading and French reading.
 Stations are activities done in groups.
 We do this because we strongly believe in differentiating, teaching to each child’s academic level.
 Stations also help accommodate 6 / 7 year old attention spans.

 Science: Madame Sion will start the year with an air and weather unit.
 Later in the winter the students will learn about sound and light.
 During the spring we will cover life cycles.